carolinecorbieres/ExhibCat_Dataset/README.md

 ## Description

-Exhibition catalogues from the Visual contagion project in ALTO and JPEG.
+Exhibition catalogues from the [Visual contagion project](https://gitlab.unige.ch/Beatrice.Joyeux-Prunel/visual-contagions) in ALTO and JPEG.
+The ALTO files are transformed with Ljudmila Petkovic's python scripts that you can find [here](https://github.com/ljpetkovic/OCR-cat/tree/master).

 ## Cite this dataset